 Gardens, attics and garages

 Whilst there are still glimmers of sunshine, pack away items in the garden to keep them in good condition for next year.
 Declutter and organise your shed to make space for storing items.
 Consider using hooks on walls to store items, such as garden tools, to maximise floor space.
+If you have a garage that is full to the bring, you may need to consider skip hire.

 Autumn is the perfect time to declutter attics because they are not stifling hot.
 They may also be where your Christmas decorations are stored so it is another great incentive to organise and clear this area.
 Plastic storage boxes with labels are a good option in attics to organise your belongings to protect contents from potential leaks.